Multilevel-Langevin pathwise average for Gibbs approximation: Setting and main results

 \end{rem} \begin{rem} Let us end this section with some comments and some comparisons with the literature.
-To the best of our knowledge, this paper is the first which provides an algorithm for the approximation of Gibbs distribution with a complexity proportional to $d\varepsilon^{-2}$ for an MSE lower than $\varepsilon^2$.
+To the best of our knowledge, this paper is the first which provides an algorithm for the approximation of Gibbs distribution with an $\varepsilon$-complexity {of the order} $d\varepsilon^{-2}$.
 In the literature, it seems that the most comparable paper is \cite{durmusmoulineshigh} where a part of the work is devoted to occupation measures of Euler schemes and where the authors obtain a complexity in ${\cal O}(d\varepsilon^{-4})$ (or ${\cal O}(d\varepsilon^{-3})$ if $f$ is bounded).
-The dependence in $\alpha$ and $L$ is also mentioned by the authors and a careful reading of their results should also lead to $\alpha_U^{-3} L_U^2$. \\
+The dependence {on} $\alpha$ and $L$ is also mentioned by the authors and a careful reading of their results {seems to lead to $\alpha_U^{-4} L_U^2$}. {This shows that, in this strongly convex setting, our multilevel procedure is able to improve the dependence in $\varepsilon$ without affecting the dependence in the dimension.}\\

-In fact, in the literature, the study of the dependence in the dimension of Langevin methods is usually focused on the (Wasserstein/Total Variation) distance between the random variable produced by the algorithm and the Gibbs distribution.
+In fact, in the literature, the study of the dependence {on} the dimension of Langevin methods is usually focused on the (Wasserstein/Total Variation) distance between the random variable produced by the algorithm and the Gibbs distribution.
 This is why the authors usually define the complexity as the number of iterations to sample one random variable whose distribution is at a distance lower than $\varepsilon$ from the target $\pi$.
-In Wasserstein distance, it seems that the best bounds for this number of iterations are in $d\varepsilon^{-2}$ ($d\varepsilon^{-1}$ for the total variation distance, see $e.g.$ \cite{dalalyan2020bounding} or \cite{durmusmoulineshigh}).
+In Wasserstein distance, it seems that the best bounds for this number of iterations are {of the order} $d\varepsilon^{-2}$ ($d\varepsilon^{-1}$ for the total variation distance, see $e.g.$ \cite{dalalyan2020bounding} or \cite{durmusmoulineshigh}).
 Nevertheless, if one wants to deduce from these bounds a Monte-Carlo method which generates an approximation of $\int f(x)\pi(dx)$ with an MSE lower than $\varepsilon^2$, one needs to compute $N_\varepsilon\approx {\rm Var}_\pi(f) \varepsilon^{-2}$.
-As aforementioned, for a general Lipschitz function, ${\rm Var}_\pi(f)$ is ``proportional to $d$'' so that the real complexity which would be deduced from these Wasserstein bounds is in fact ${\cal O}(d^2\varepsilon^{-3})$ (or ${\cal O}(d\varepsilon^{-3})$ in the particular case where $f$ is bounded since ${\rm Var}_\pi(f)$ is bounded in this case).\\
+As aforementioned, for a general $1$-Lipschitz function, ${\rm Var}_\pi(f)$ is ``of the order $d$'' so that the real complexity which would be deduced from these Wasserstein bounds is in fact ${\cal O}(d^2\varepsilon^{-3})$ (or ${\cal O}(d\varepsilon^{-3})$ in the particular case where $f$ is bounded since ${\rm Var}_\pi(f)$ is bounded in this case).\\